 Globes are not as common as they once were.
-When I was growing up, globes were staple items in the classroom, library and even in some of my peers' bedrooms.
+They were a staple item in the classroom, library and even in bedrooms.
 Software and websites have since replaced the need to have a physical globe.

-Even so, I still love globes.
-They remind me of my youth and knowledge.
-I also simply love the way they look in the home, especially tucked away on a shelf in the living room, on a table in an office or even hanging from a ceiling in a child’s bedroom.
+Even so, they can hold some sentimental value to someone.
+They look cozy in a home when they're tucked away on a shelf in the living room, on a table in an office, or even hanging from a ceiling in a child’s bedroom.

-If you’re looking for a well-built, solid globe with character (search for old globes with countries since renamed), check out thrift stores, garage sales, flea markets and swap shops.
-Look for the best deals; just because it’s vintage does not mean you should fork over a lot of dough (I only paid $3.99 for mine at a thrift store!).
+If you’re looking for a well-built, solid globe with character (search for old globes with countries since renamed), check out thrift stores, garage sales, flea markets, and swap shops.
+Look for the best deals; just because it’s vintage does not mean you should fork over a lot of dough.

 After you bring your globe home, evaluate its condition.
 Are there any faded or rubbed off sections of the map?
 Are there any scratches on the pedestal?